EucretiaM/EucretiaM-Matyala-Assignment-7/README.md

-# README: Customization Choices in Task Management Board
+Customization Choices in Task Management Board

 ## 1. **Added ‘Testing’ Column**
    - Purpose: To align with QA (Quality Assurance) requirements and ensure tasks are properly tested before deployment.